 <meta name="apple-mobile-web-app-status-bar-style" content="black">

-...

-What just happened
+What just happened?

+We added three meta tags to our file to ensure the theme behaves as it should on mobile devices.
+Let’s have a look at each:

-The viewport metatag is a web-kit requirement and not (yet) a W3C's standard.
-We'll be using it so that people aren't required to zoom in and out of your layout.The width property controls the viewport, you can set it to any number of pixels that you'd like, but as we'll be re-rendering our layout based on the screen size, we'll want this set to: device-width.
-The initial-scale is set to 1.0 which means that's the full size the page will load in as, 100%.
-By setting the maximum-scale to 1.0 we don't allow any one to zoom in farther than 100%.
-Also, by setting user-scalable to 0, we disallow people from zooming out.By setting the apple-mobile-web-app-capable meta tag to yes, the site will run in full screen mode, meaning it will bump the address bar up out of the screen view once the page has loaded.
-This means your site's theme will have a few more pixels of space, and feel a bit more like a "native app" and not "Just another WordPress site".
-Even though this meta-tag has the word “apple” in it, it actually affects all web-kit based browsers so even Android devices should benefit from this tag.
+The viewport metatag is a Webkit requirement and not (yet) a W3C's standard.
+The width property controls the viewport, as we'll be styling our layout based on the screen size, we'll want this set to: device-width.

+By setting the apple-mobile-web-app-capable meta tag to yes, the site will run in full screen mode (when selected by the users), meaning it will bump the address bar up out of the screen view once the page has loaded.
+Even though this meta-tag has the word “apple” in it, it actually affects all Webkit based browsers so even Android devices should benefit from this tag.

-On IOS devices the apple-mobile-web-app-status-bar-style specifies the status bar that's on iOS specific devices.
+On iOS devices the apple-mobile-web-app-status-bar-style specifies the status bar settings.
 This setting changes the color of the bar and then moves it out of the way or allows it to stay up at the top.
-If we set it to "default" it will stay it's normal "iOS gradient-grey", but move up out of the way.
-I like to change it to "black" (the only color you're allowed to change it to) and it again, moves the status bar, up out of the way.
+If we set it to "default" it will stay its normal "iOS gradient-grey", but move up out of the way.
+We’ve changed to black (the only color you're allowed to change it to).

-If I were to change it to "black-translucent" it would stay permanently over the top of the HTML content slightly transparent.
-If you're site pertains to something relevant to the user benefiting from seeing their status bar and having access to the information in it while on your site, then you might want to consider making this setting "black-translucent".
+If we were to change it to black-translucent it would stay permanently over the top of the HTML content and be slightly transparent.
+If your users will need access to the status bar while browsing the site, you might want to consider making this setting black-translucent.

-Adding in typography
+Adding in content

-We're now ready to make some typography decisions.
-Even if you're designing far into the experience side of the scale, text is the most common element of a site, so you should be prepared to put a fair amount of thought into typography.
+We're now ready to add some text-based content.
+Even if you're designing a very visual theme, text is the most common element of a site, so you should be prepared to put a fair amount of thought into how it will be displayed.

 Starting with the text